Statue in Tower Bridge Road, Bermondsey, London, depicting Albert McKenzie VC d. 1918

 "ABLE SEAMAN ALBERT EDWARD MCKENZIE / BORN BERMONDSEY 23RD OCTOBER 1898 / HMS VINDICTIVE, ZEEBRUGGE RAID 23RD APRIL, 1918 / DIED CHATHAM 3RD NOVEMBER 1918 / AWARDED THE VICTORIA CROSS FOR / "MOST CONSPICUOUS GALLANTRY / OUR LOCAL HERO"

 Organisation: Royal Navy

 The raid took place on the 23rd April 1918 and Albert McKenzie there distinguished himself for his heroic dedication to duty and to his comrades.
-An able seaman aboard the lead ship in the raid, HMS Vindictive, McKenzie armed with a Lewis gun dutifully followed his commanding officer onto the harbour and fought gallantly throughout the action.
+An Able Seaman aboard the lead ship in the raid, HMS 'Vindictive', McKenzie armed with a Lewis gun dutifully followed his commanding officer onto the harbour wall and fought gallantly throughout the action.
 Despite having his gun shot from his hands, McKenzie, a proficient boxer, fought his way through the German ranks to get back to his ship, in-spite of having received multiple wounds in both the back and the foot.
 For his bravery, zeal and conspicuous gallantry he was awarded the Victoria Cross.
 However, a few weeks after the raid he unfortunately contracted the Spanish Flu and perished, aged 20, on the 3 November 1918.

 McKenzie was the first sailor from London to receive the Victoria Cross.
 He is burred in Camberwell Old Cemetery.